-Info: Entries for this event open on Sunday 4th July 2021.
+Info: New entries for this event closed on Friday 13th August 2021.

 The ‘Hodgson Brothers Mountain Relay’ is a fell running relay race that started life as the ‘Ian Hodgson Mountain Relay’.
 It is set in the heart of the Lake District Fells, takes place every year on the first Sunday in October, and is competed by around 70 teams from across the country, but mainly the North of England.
 It is the longest-running mountain relay in the country.